 Have you been charged with prostitution?
 Don’t wait.
 Call now.

-For more than 25 years, Attorney Norman Mattar has defended people accused of Sex Crimes such as Prostitution in Buffalo and Western New York.
+For more than 25 years, prostitution defense attorney Norman Mattar has defended people accused of sex crimes such as prostitution in Buffalo and Western New York.
 He offers free consultations to discuss your case.
-We represent Johns, Escorts, Escort Agencies and others who are accused of Prostitution.
+We represent Johns, escorts, escort agencies and others who are accused of prostitution.

 What is the legal definition of prostitution?

-In New York, you can be charged with Patronizing Prostitution if you pay for sex, even if the sexual act did not take place.
+A person patronizes a person for prostitution when they pay a fee with the understanding that it is for sexual conduct.
+In New York, you can be charged with patronizing prostitution if you pay for sex, even if the sexual act did not take place.
 You can also be charged with prostitution if you solicit another person to engage in sex for a fee.

 Can I keep a prostitution conviction out of the papers?

-If you have been charged with Prostitution, you are probably embarrassed and anxious to make the charges go away as quickly as possible.
-Some people even plead guilty to Prostitution charges just to “get it over with.”
-Unfortunately, pleading guilty will result in a permanent criminal record that will be with you for the rest of your life.
+If you have been charged with prostitution, you may be embarrassed and/or anxious to make the charges go away as quickly as possible.
+Some people even plead guilty to prostitution charges just to “get it over with.”
+Unfortunately, pleading guilty will result in a permanent criminal record.

 Our goal is to resolve the charges as quietly as possible, while avoiding the stigma of a criminal conviction.
 You should never discuss the charges with police or with anyone other than your attorney.

-If you’ve been charged with prostitution, call now to set up a consultation.
+If you’ve been charged with prostitution, call now for help.